 This webpage will help Michigan residents understand assisted living, home care, and adult day care costs throughout the state.
 It also explores various payment options and financial assistance programs that are available to assist in caring for the elderly, be that in residential care or for aging in place at home.

-The programs discussed on this page are comprehensive of what is available from the state of Michigan, but is not comprehensive of what is available at a national level.
+The programs discussed on this page are comprehensive of what is available from the state of Michigan.
+But it is not comprehensive of what is available at a national level.
 It’s important to be aware of all your options in order to choose the program most suitable for your circumstances.
-To easily search for assistance nationwide, please use our Resource Locator Tool, which is free to utilize.
+To easily search for assistance nationwide, please use our Resource Locator Tool, which is free to use.

-Caring for persons with Alzheimer's disease is more expensive than standard assisted living due to the increased supervision and security required.
-Consequently, the cost for dementia related care in assisted living is approximately $1,155 / mo. over the normal rates.
+Caring for persons with Alzheimer’s disease is more expensive than standard assisted living due to the increased supervision and security required.
+On average, it costs between 20% and 30% more.
+Consequently, the cost for dementia related care in assisted living is approximately $750 / mo. – $1,325 / mo. over the normal rates.

-The average hourly cost of home care in Michigan this year (2019) is $22.00, and is slightly over the national average of $21.00.
-In comparison to the dramatic cost swings associated with assisted living, home care costs do not vary considerably throughout the state.
-The most affordable home care in Michigan can be found in Flint and Niles, where it costs between $18.00 and $20.00 / hour.
-Midland and Bay City also have an average cost below the statewide average at $21.00 / hour.
-The costliest areas of the state are Lansing, Detroit, Battle Creek, and Ann Arbor, where the hourly cost is between $23.00 and $24.75.
+Per Genworth’s 2019 Cost of Care Survey, the average hourly cost of home care in Michigan this year (2020) is $23.00, and is slightly over the national average of $22.50.
+As with the dramatic cost swings associated with assisted living, home care costs also vary considerably throughout the state.
+The most affordable home care in Michigan can be found in Ann Arbor and Battle Creek, where it costs between $18.50 and $21.75 / hour.
+Midland, Jackson, Saginaw, and Bay City also have an average cost below the statewide average at $22.00 / hour – $22.50 / hour.
+The costliest areas of the state are Monroe, Detroit, Muskegon, and Grand Rapids, where the hourly cost is between $24.50 and $26.00.

 Home health care is also available for those who need a slightly higher level of care that is medical in nature.
-Statewide, the average hourly cost is $23.00.
-However, depending on where you reside in Michigan, the hourly rate may range from $21.50 / hour to $24.50 / hour.
+Statewide, the average hourly cost is $23.50.
+However, depending on where you live in Michigan, the hourly rate may range from $18.50 to $27.00.

-Families using home care may want to consider adult day care several days per week, as it is considerably more affordable even though the Michigan average ($80 / day) in 2019 is higher than the national average ($72 / day).
-This is especially true for persons living in Midland, Detroit, and Saginaw, where the cost can be as low as $64 to $70 / day.
-The most expensive areas of the state are Lansing, Flint, and Ann Arbor, where daily cost may be between $106 and $128.
-Grand Rapids, Battle Creek, Jackson, Niles, and Monroe also have fairly expensive rates with an average cost between $95 and $98 / day.
+Families using home care may want to consider adult day care several days per week.
+It is considerably more affordable, according to Genworth’s Cost of Care Survey 2019, even though the Michigan average ($78 / day) in 2020 is higher than the national average ($75 / day).
+This is especially true for persons living in Monroe, where the cost can be as low as $68 / day.
+The most expensive areas of the state are Lansing, Jackson, and Ann Arbor, where daily cost may be between $99 and $128.
+Kalamazoo, Battle Creek, and Saginaw also have fairly expensive rates with an average cost between $88 and $95 / day.